Every state’s favourite fast food chain: the ultimate list

 Wisconsin: Santino’s Little Italy, Milwaukee

-Recently named one of Yelp’s top 50 pizza places in the US and Canada, this Neapolitan spot is the place for light, puffy-crust pizzas cooked in a wood-fired oven.
+Recently named one of Yelp’s top 50 pizza places in the US and Canada, this Neapolitan spot is the place for light, puffy-crusted pizzas cooked in a wood-fired oven.
 The menu has plenty of classic options, or you can build your own.
 A favorite is the Italian beef giardiniera, which comes topped with thinly sliced Italian roast beef, hot or mild giardiniera sauce, and mozzarella.
 Customers adore the perfectly chewy, charred crusts and the really fresh-tasting toppings.

 LittleShopofBurgers/Facebook